inspirai/Characterize-Anything/README.md

 ### 3.1) Limitations

-We'd like to list some major limitations below:
+Below are some major limitations that we would like to highlight:

 - Pipeline complexity

-  Currently, our pipeline is a mixture of multiple projects and models, which already seems complex and less end-to-end.
+  Our current pipeline comprises multiple projects and models, and is already quite complex.
+It may not be entirely end-to-end.

-- Shot changes are not handled
+- Absence of shot change handling

-  We only support simple scenarios where objects won't change much in a video.
-In real scenarios however, it's common that there could be multiple shot changes during a video (e.g., an object could disappear), hence shot change detection with image caption regeneration from time to time are probably needed.
+  Our system only supports simple scenarios where objects remain largely unchanged in a video.
+However, it is quite common in real-life scenarios to have multiple shot changes in a video.
+In such cases, shot change detection and image caption regeneration may be required.

-- Manual controls are still needed
+- Need for manual controls

-  The duration of each conversation turn is manually set (e.g., how many frames does a dialogue turn takes up) instead of automatically decided

-  The location of dialogue contents are manually set (e.g., texts appear always above the objects)
+  At present, certain aspects of the system still require manual controls.
+For example, the duration of each conversation turn is manually set (i.e., based on the number of frames involved), rather than being automatically determined.
+Additionally, the location of dialogue contents (e.g., text appearing above objects) is manually set.

 ## 4) 🎓 Tutorials